Unsupervised pre-training of graph transformers on patient population graphs: Method

 After pre-training the model with one of the tasks proposed in the previous section, the pre-trained model is then fine-tuned for a downstream task $T$.

 For \textbf{Self-supervised Learning} the encoder of the model for fine-tuning is initialized using the weights learned during pre-training, while the decoder is initialized randomly.

 For \textbf{Transfer Learning} the initial encoder layers of every feature type (see Figure \ref{arch_overview}) can not be initialized with the pre-trained weights, as the feature dimensions do not match.
+For example, if the pre-training dataset has N and the fine-tuning dataset M continuous static input features, the linear layer extracting these features needs to have an input dimension of N or M respectively.
 Therefore these layers are also initialized randomly, together with the decoder.
 The rest of the encoder, including the transformer and graph transformer layers, are pre-trained as for self-supervised learning.

-In the following we present our experiments, where we analyse the performance of our model and the effect of the proposed pre-training methods.
-To this end we consider the performance improvement in different downstream tasks $T$ after pre-training.
+In the following, we present our experiments, where we analyze the performance of our model and the effect of the proposed pre-training methods.
+To this end, we consider the performance improvement in different downstream tasks $T$ after pre-training.
 We show results for both the self-supervised as well as the transfer learning setting.